croningp/dropfactory_exploration/README.md

 # Dropfactory Exploration

-This repository contains the code used to run closed-loop droplet experiments using the curiosity (and other) algorithms.
+Code used to run closed-loop droplet experiments using the curiosity (and other) algorithms.

 ## Repository Organization